Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Introduction

-In this work, starting from the Moyal bracket, we derive an equation of motion for electrons, termed the Wigner transport equation (WTE).
-This equation allows the computation of the full set of electronic transport coefficients, and in particular the electrical conductivity and Seebeck coefficient, and reduces to the BTE in the limit where the Wigner function is diagonal.
-We implement this equation with fully ab-initio parameters and apply the formalism to the topological insulator Bi$_2$Se$_3$.
-We show that at small doping concentrations, the estimates of bulk electronic transport properties deviate significantly from semiclassical estimates, due to the presence of Zener tunneling, which is instead captured by the WTE.
+In this work, we derive and implement from first-principles an equation of motion for electrons, termed the ab initio Wigner transport equation (aiWTE) based on the single-particle Wigner distribution function.
+The formalism is capable of describing the space-time evolution of electrons, including effects due to electronic scattering, and captures the off-diagonal contributions of flux operators to transport properties.
+This equation is explicitly solved for the set of electronic transport coefficients, in particular electrical conductivity and Seebeck coefficient, showing how they can be significantly different from their semiclassical counterpart due to the presence of off-diagonal components of the Wigner distribution function.
+We apply the formalism to a first-principles study of the bulk transport properties of the topological insulator Bi$_2$Se$_3$.
+We show that at small doping concentrations, the aiWTE estimates of bulk electronic transport properties deviate significantly from semiclassical estimates, due to the presence of Zener tunneling, i.e. vertical transitions that couple carriers of valence and conduction bands.